 The Second Letter of St. Paul to the Thessalonians is preceded by First Thessalonians, and followed by his First Letter to Timothy in the New Testament of the Bible.

 Second Thessalonians is important because of its apocalyptic nature, for it describes the events that will take place before the Parousia, the Second Coming of the Lord.

 Acts 17:1 describes St. Paul arriving in Thessalonica in the course of his second apostolic journey (49-52 AD), after leaving Philippi.
-Thessalonica was an important port in Macedonia on the Aegean Sea (and still exists today as Salonika).
+Thessalonica was an important port in Macedonia on the Aegean Sea and still exists today as a city in Greece.
 He stayed in the house of Jason and was quite successful in converting many Jews there to Christianity.
 But jealousy arose, and he had to leave Thessalonica in a hurry (Acts 17:5-9).
 This occasioned St. Paul's First Letter to the Thessalonians, to continue instruction to his new converts to Christianity.

-The timing and purpose of the Second Letter to the Thessalonians is not as clear.
-Chapter 2:1-12 reveals valuable information on the "son of perdition" or "the lawless one," referred to in the Gospel of John 17:12 and the Book of Revelation, as well as describe events that must take place before the Parousia.
+Chapter 2:1-11 of Second Thessalonians reveals valuable information on the Day of the Lord as well as describe events that must take place before the Parousia.
+The "son of perdition" or "the lawless one," is revealed, also referenced in the Gospel of John 17:12 and the Book of Revelation.
 2:14 is a key reference for the Tradition of the Church.
 Chapter 3 describes the importance of the work ethic.

 The following Scripture is from the Douay-Rheims Bible, now in the public domain.
 The Douay-Rheims Bible was the standard English Bible for Catholics for over 300 years, and still remains in use today.
 The Douay-Rheims Bible was the first approved English translation of St. Jerome's Latin Vulgate Bible.
 The Old Testament translation was completed at the English College of Douai, France in 1609, and the New Testament at the English College of Rheims, France in 1582.
 The Douay-Rheims Bible was revised by Bishop Challoner in England from 1749 to 1752.
 The Haydock Douay-Rheims Bible of 1814 was the one upon which President John F. Kennedy took the oath of office on January 20, 1961 to become the 35th President of the United States.